 Firefighting is a very fulfilling career with many rewards.
 Like many careers, becoming a firefighter begins with a foundation in education.
-At the City of Rocklin Fire Department you must possess a valid State of California Firefighter 1 Certification, and a State of California Paramedic license to be considered for appointment.
+At the City of Rocklin Fire Department you must possess a valid State of California Firefighter 1 Certification, and a State of California Paramedic license to be considered for appointment to the position of Firefighter.
 You must also be 18 years old, a high school graduate (or equivalent), be a citizen of the United States, and possess a valid California driver’s license.

 The hiring process is very competitive so these minimums should be considered a starting point.
 Firefighter candidates also face very thorough background investigations and medical examinations – so staying out of trouble and in excellent physical condition should be considered prerequisites as well.
 Many new firefighters have degrees in fire science or related fields and coursework in state certification programs already underway – a requirement for future promotional opportunities.